 With its big-city vibes, sweeping coastal vistas, and endless number of activities, it’s no wonder San Francisco is typically the first thing that comes to mind when thinking about the Bay Area.
 But the truth is that there are dozens of other cities that are praiseworthy in their own ways.
 From the East Bay’s more affordable housing options, to Sausalito’s floating homes, to Oakland’s incredible coffee scene, there is something noteworthy about every section of the Bay Area.
-So, as you may have guessed, there are plenty of things to do in the South Bay, too.
+So, as you may have guessed, there are plenty of things to do in the South Bay Area, too.

 Given how much there is to explore in San Francisco’s South Bay, it can be difficult to figure out exactly where to go.
 So, we found the best route through the South Bay’s tourist attractions, outdoor recreation areas, and quirky local spots to help you get the most out of your adventures.

 Thanks to its location in Silicon Valley and its highly esteemed private college, Stanford University, Palo Alto is no stranger to visitors.
 This relaxed destination starts the day’s adventures on the right foot and gives you a glimpse into the lifestyle south of the S.F.
 Bay.

 When driving through the South Bay, Santa Clara isn’t optional.
-Whether you are hitting up California’s Great America to channel your inner child for a couple of hours or you are lucky enough to catch a San Francisco 49ers game at Levi’s Stadium, Santa Clara is among the top South Bay tourist attractions.
+Whether you are hitting up California’s Great America to channel your inner child for a couple of hours or are lucky enough to catch a San Francisco 49ers game at Levi’s Stadium, Santa Clara is among the top South Bay tourist attractions.

 Then, it’s time to hike the Los Gatos Creek Trail.
 This 1.9-mile pathway offers unparalleled serenity in San Jose, making it a great place to visit on the weekend.
 You can turn around after the first two miles, or you can continue down this same trail for another 9.3 miles and travel through Campbell as well.

 Full of fun creations, Psycho Donuts is the perfect pick-me-up spot to energize the rest of your adventures.
 Grab the Strawberry Fields and It’s a Rocky Road donuts, and you’re sure to feel unstoppable.

-Now that you’re ready to take on the world again, it’s time to storm the castle.
-Castle Rock State Park, that is.
+Now that you’re ready to take on the world again, it’s time to storm the castle—Castle Rock State Park, that is.
 With 34 miles of hiking trails; oceanic vistas; and plenty of opportunities for rock climbing, horseback riding, and camping, the possibilities are endless.
 Set up camp for the night before heading home, and you’re likely to extend your South Bay vacation.